xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

 ..   :width: 833 px
    :scale: 50 %

-As you can see, I used 15kX as middle mag to refine the IS vectors.
-At this mag, a single hole is included in the view.
-With Automatic adjustment turn on, it will go to each of the corner holes, center it and set the Image Shift value.
-My experience is that the determination at this mag is close enough for final LD_R mag at like 130kX etc., but you easily refine it with edge of hole as landmark feature after you run auto-adjustment as lower mag.
+As shown, I used 15kX as the intermediate magnification to refine the Image Shift (IS) vectors.
+At this magnification, a single hole fits within the field of view.
+With Automatic Adjustment turned on, the system moves to each corner hole, centers it, and sets the corresponding IS value.

-As of June 8, 2025, this command **FindAndCenterOneHole** is in 4.2 and 4.3
+In my experience, the IS determination at this magnification is sufficiently accurate for use at high magnifications such as LD_R at 130kX.
+However, you can further refine it by using the hole edge as a landmark after running the auto-adjustment at the lower magnification (15kX here).

-testing with bug fixes.
-It was added on initially in 2024.
+As of June 8, 2025, the **FindAndCenterOneHole** command is available in versions 4.2 and 4.3 testing branches, with a few bug fixes.
+It was initially introduced in 2024.